 Noah came to Stanford this weekend.
 Noah is a 10 year old boy I met at the Ronald McDonald house that was receiving an experimental drug for his stomach cancer.
 Nolan and I send each other gifts (see August 7, 2018).

-His mom told us that Noah’s tumor has shrunk so much, that they might surgically remove it.
+His mom told us that Nolan’s tumor has shrunk so much, that they might surgically remove it.
 However, they told me that the medication might work so well that the tumor might go away on its own.

 They said that the care at the Stanford hospital was exceptional.
 At Phoenix Children’s Hospital the nurses didn’t give great care.
-The tumor was on Noah’s back, so his parents explained not to touch his back.
+The tumor was on Nolan’s back, so his parents explained not to touch his back.
 However when he went in for his CT scan, the nurses grabbed him on his back.
 Noah screamed out in pain.
 At Stanford’s hospital the nurses and doctors spent a half hour trying to work out the logistics for the CT scan.
 Where the pillow would go, where to position his back, how to transfer him on the bed.
 This is because the nurses at Stanford have to go through 7 rounds of interviews before being hired.
 Their care is exceptional.

 After eating, we went to a Starbucks restaurant at Town & Village, a plaza in Palo Alto.
-Noah also got gelato from a nearby shop.
-Noah is doing great at his elementary school.
+Nolan also got gelato from a nearby shop.
+Nolan is doing great at his elementary school.
 He skipped a grade so he’s in 4th grade instead of 3rd.
 His teacher is actually a friend of his mom.
 His mom explained to the teacher about what happened.
 He has special accommodations, for example, he doesn’t participate in PE.
 Instead, he helps the teacher carry basketballs, We talked to his mom about a 504 plan.

-Noah’s parents said it was really lucky that I had my Mom.
+Nolan’s parents said it was really lucky that I had my Mom.
 My Mom cares about me a lot, that’s why she brought me here today.

 After saying goodbye, we drove back home.